 MN Dream Act

 This application process is for State financial aid programs and the Normandale Scholarship program.
 You can apply electronically at the Minnesota Office of Higher Education website (avilable in English or Spanish).
 Application for financial aid should be made well in advance of the time funds are needed.
 We recommend allowing at least five weeks for the processing of your financial aid file.
 Please keep in mind that you must reapply for financial aid each year and you cannot receive aid from more than one school for the same period of enrollment.
-Please note that In order to receive a financial aid award letter your must be admitted to Normandale Community College as a degree seeking student.
+Also note that in order to receive a financial aid award letter you must be admitted to Normandale Community College as a degree seeking student.

 Step 1: Apply for Your Federal Student Aid (FSA) ID